tiliv/fm/README.md

 NPCs can offer a "Save" option and some flavor text, which uses localstorage on the character's name (Hero by default, but will appear `null` until saved).

 Your most recent save will load automatically.
-To Load a save, you must talk with a Bard specifically, so good luck with that intentional game design.
+To Load some other save, you must talk with a Bard specifically, so good luck with that intentional game design.

 ## About